jasonycw/jasonycw.github.io/README.md

 Squeeze some time to try making something interesting, making words with CSS only

 ### LESS import files
-It seems that using browser's less.js cannot render the CSS properly by just put multiple line of `<link rel="stylesheet/less" href="./blablabla.less" />`.
+It seems that using browser's less.js cannot render the CSS properly by just put multiple line of `<link rel="stylesheet/less" href="./blablabla.less" />` in the .html file.
 It needs to use `@import 'blablabl.less` in the .less file.
 The  weired thing is that I am not sure why some import structure works now.

 Right now, main.less import variable.lsee and global.less while global.less import function.less.
-But the weired thing is that main.less uses function.less functions and global.less use both variable.less and function.less....
+But the weired thing is that main.less uses function.less functions and global.less use both variables.less and function.less....

+If I only import global.less in main.less and import varialbes.less and function.less in global.less, it will have compilation error from global.less...

 Why the import works now?
 (Scratching my head)

 ### Making CSS words
 After trying using `:before` and `:after` for making difference icons during work, I always want to try making characters with it.